 One article notes that the finalists were featured in a full-page photo in the Los Angeles Express.
 That paper was sold a year later to the Hearst Publication company and was merged with the Los Angeles Herald becoming the Los Angeles Herald-Express and then the evening Los Angeles Herald-Examiner lasting until 1989.
 There are no records online, nor are there any notices in the Los Angeles Times about the contest during the time period (early 1930).
 So the existence of the photo is a mystery.

-I believe that the doll in question is the kewpie doll that Lucille Norman hands to George Murphy in the bottom pic below (it’s also just to George’s left in the screenshot above).
+The doll in question is the kewpie doll that Lucille Norman hands to George Murphy in the bottom pic below (it’s also just to George’s left in the screenshot above).
 Kewpie dolls were popular in the early part of the 20th Century beginning in 1912.
 It’s the type of doll that would have been given out at a contest even in 1930.

 Finally, having Lucille grab Judy’s childhood doll is just the kind of “in-joke” that Judy and the Freed Unit would have engaged in, similar to the use of “the plans have changed” in Meet Me In St. Louis which was a running joke in the Unit about the ever-changing work environment.